kittitater/Roverant-Monitor/README.md

 # Security Guard Assistance Robot Monitoring Web Application

-## This is for development version only.
-For the production version please deploy clone the main branch
+## This is the development version only.
+For the production version please deploy the main branch